AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 |--|--|--|--|--|--|
 | Community Member | &#10004; |  |  |  |  |

-#### How are communities administered?
-(Preview)
+#### Community administrators (Preview)

 When a tenant administrator creates or joins a new community, they are prompted to assign new community administration access rights to one or more existing tenant roles.
-You can assign these permissions to either a default tenant role or a custom tenant role.
-All users assigned the updated role will have administrative access rights within the community for their tenant, including the following actions:
+Community administration access rights are not explicitly assigned to a user.
+Instead, assign these permissions to either a default tenant role or a custom tenant role.
+All users assigned the updated role inherit administrative access rights within the community for their tenant, including the following actions:

 - Add users from their tenant to the community.